Grandparents' Day: Russia

 Russia celebrates Grandparents' Day on October 28.
-The Grandparents' Day started being celebrated by the ancient slavs.
-The day was supposed to consolidate the connection with ancestors and bring together all generations.
+Grandparents' Day was first celebrated by the ancient Slavs.
+The day was intended to consolidate people's connection with their ancestors, and bring together all generations.

 Singapore

 Singapore started celebrating Grandparents' Day in 1979, a year after the U.S. started.
 It is celebrated on the fourth Sunday in November.

 South Sudan

 South Sudan started celebrating Grandparents' Day in 2013, with the date set as the second Sunday in November.